 We provide treatment

-Following the tests, we’ll review your results with you.
+Following the hearing test, we’ll review your results with you.
 Looking at the audiogram (a visual representation of your hearing abilities), we will determine whether a hearing loss is present.
 If a hearing loss is detected, we will explain the type, degree, and configuration of the hearing loss.
 From there, we will prescribe a suitable treatment plan.